 It has 10 spines, soft rays in the dorsal fin, and moderate incisions on membranes between them.
 The roof of the mouth has small teeth, and the upper three-fifths of the preoperculum have large serrations.

 The dorsal profile of the snout is convex, and the caudal fin is truncate.
-The species is found at depths between 1 and 52 m in various reef habitats and is associated with reefs.

 8. Kohaku Koi Fish